idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/newton_cooling/newton_cooling_tests.md

 \end{equation}
 Physically this corresponds to the mass-flow through the boundary being proportional to $P-P_{e}$.
-Here $P_{e}$ is a fixed ``environmental'' porepressure, and this acts as a source or sink of fluid.  $C$ is the ``conductance'' of the boundary.
+Here $P_{e}$ is a fixed "environmental" porepressure, and this acts as a source or sink of fluid.  $C$ is the "conductance" of the boundary.
 Notice the appearence of $\rho \kappa/\mu$ in the LHS of this equation means that this is truly a flux of fluid mass (measured in kg.m$^{-2}$.s$^{-1}$), and the appearence of $\rho\kappa/\mu$ on the RHS means that a [PorousFlowPiecewiseLinearFlux](sinks.md) may be used with `use_mobility=true`.